JakobST1n/Aurora-data/README.md

 # [Aurora-data](https://jakobst1n.github.io/Aurora-data/)

-![Image of current design](https://github.com/JakobST1n/Aurora-data/blob/master/screenshot.png) This is very much a work in progress, the idea is to collect all the information you would want when hunting for northern lights.
-In a Progressive web app, which polls all API's directly from your device.
+![Image of current design](https://github.com/JakobST1n/Aurora-data/blob/master/screenshot.png)

+Progressive web app, which shows useful information when hunting northern lights.
+It gets it data by directly fetching it from MET Norway and SWPC NOAA.
+There is no middle-man, which is mostly why I made this app.

 ## Credits
 - All data related to space weather is from [USA National Space Weather Prediction Center](https://www.swpc.noaa.gov).